Community gardening: Ownership

 Land for a community garden can be publicly or privately held.
 In North America, often abandoned vacant lots are cleaned up and used as gardens.
 Because of their health and recreational benefits, community gardens may be included in public parks, similar to ball fields or playgrounds.
 Historically, community gardens have also served to provide food during wartime or periods of economic depression.
 Access to land and security of land tenure remains a major challenge for community gardeners worldwide, since in most cases the gardeners themselves do not own or control the land directly.

-Some gardens are grown collectively, with everyone working together; others are split into clearly divided plots, each managed by a different gardener (or group or family).
-Many community gardens have both "common areas" with shared upkeep and individual/family plots.
+Some gardens are cultivated collectively, with everyone working together, while others are divided into individual plots, each managed by a different gardener, group, or family.
+Many community gardens include both common areas with shared upkeep and individual or family plots.
 Though communal areas are successful in some cases, in others there is a tragedy of the commons, which results in uneven workload on participants, and sometimes demoralization, neglect, and abandonment of the communal model.
 Some relate this to the largely unsuccessful history of collective farming.

 Unlike public parks, whether a community garden is open to the general public is dependent upon the lease agreements with the management body of the park and the community garden membership.
 Open- or closed-gate policies vary from garden to garden.
 Community gardens are managed and maintained by the gardeners themselves, rather than tended only by a professional staff.
 A second difference is food production: Unlike parks, where plantings are ornamental (or more recently ecological), community gardens are usually focused on food production.